 - Click on the field you wish to delete and click Delete on the Home Banner.

-- Click on the field you wish to delete and hit the [Delete]
+- Click on the field you wish to delete and hit the Delete key on your keyboard.

 You will be prompted to confirm the deletion.
 Click Yes.

 Specifies the name of the field.
 For fields that are based on an external source, this value may not be modified.

 Specifies the name that will be used in the business language editor when referring to this field.

 Specifies the data type of the field.
 The available options are:

 If Entity is selected for Data Type, the entity type is selected here.